History of Gear: Trailwise and The Ski Hut, West Coast Pioneers, circa 1935

 Colin Fletcher, whom many regard as the Father of modern backpacking due to his many influential books about the subject, did much to publicize Trailwise gear.
 Click here for my page about this famous person in the History of Gear.

-One of The Ski Hut's signature products was their trend-setting "Slimline" sleeping bag (above), designed by well-known climber and employee Allen Steck.
-Originally designed with no zipper at all to save weight, it didn't sell well enough that way, so a zipper was introduced.
+One of The Ski Hut's signature products was their trend-setting "Slimline" sleeping bag (above), designed by well-known climber Allen Steck, sometime in the early 1960s..(Steck also had some share in Trailwise)..
+Originally designed with no zipper at all to save weight, it didn't sell well enough that way, so a full zipper was introduced later in the 1960s.)....
 Many proud owners of Slimline bags have contacted me about how well this very lightweight bag has worked for them.
-In the image above, the orange Slimline and blue Chevron bags still have 8 and 10 inches of loft respectively, despite dating from the early 1970s!
-The Chevron was Trailwise's serious winter bag, while the Slimline was the lightest; the Norrland (not shown) was a wider cut bag rated to zero degrees (a popular warmth category of the time).
+In the image, the orange Slimline and blue Chevron bags still have impressive lofts, despite dating from the early 1970s (the filling is high quality white goose down).....
+Prior to about 1969, a gorgeous ruby red shell was offered on the Slimline (see label picture at page top).....For winter, Trailwise made the Chevron, a serious winter bag.
+So the Slimline was the lightest; while a model named the Norrland (not shown) was a wider cut bag rated to zero degrees (a popular warmth category of the time).
 Click here for notes from a sleeping bag salesman of that time.

 The Trailwise "Fitzroy" tent* illustrates the company's willingness to experiment with new design concepts.
-It was designed by Phil Scott as a strong 4-season mountaineering tent, and a key feature (shown in pic) was its canted poles (cantilever poles), allowing it to eliminate the bothersome front and rear guy lines.
+It was designed by Phil Scott, one of the company's key designers.
+The "Fitz" was created as a strong 4-season mountaineering tent, and a key feature (shown in pic) was its canted poles (cantilever poles), allowing it to eliminate the bothersome front and rear guy lines.
 It also featured an optional ridgepole, makes it stronger and more self-supporting....This tent was rather higher and roomier than many of theA-frames of its era.
 True, its basic design is still that of an A-frame.
 To see an even more radically-conceived A-frame design that also eliminated the front/rear guylines, visit my page about the Rivendell Bombshelter (which also used a ridgepole).

 The Rivendell Bombshelter (Click for images and details)